explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 To be honest, I don't see much difference between preparing general coding interviews from Amazon online coding interviews.
 At its core, this type of interviews are all about your coding skills and understanding of basic data structures/algorithms.

 It's worth noting that you certainly need to practice a lot of coding questions before you can easily pass the interview.
 However, this doesn't mean you should randomly select and solve programming questions without thinking.
-I would highly recommend you read Practice Coding Questions – The Complete Guide to Google Interview Preparation as it has tons of tips about how to prepare smartly.
+I would highly recommend you read Practice Coding Questions ï¿½ The Complete Guide to Google Interview Preparation as it has tons of tips about how to prepare smartly.

 To highlight few points here, the best tip I got is to track your time.
 To be honest with you, I think people in general are terrible at estimating time.
 Previously, I never realized how slow I was in coding.
 It's not about typing speed, but everything from thinking to finalizing the code.
 Part of the reason is that sometimes I would start coding without a clear mind, which turns out to be a waste of time.
 Plus I definitely needed more practice at that time.